Abhinaya/ai-money/README.md

 ## AI Money

 This is a personal finance expense tracker.
 This works on top of transactions in [beancount](https://beancount.github.io/) file format.
+The app converts an uploaded csv of credit card statement into a beacnount file and categorizes the expenses with an AI agent.

 ### Features
 - Categorize transactions using AI